If you’re reading this post, I’ll assume you are familiar with Bayes’ theorem. If not, take a look at my introductory post on the topic.

 But have you wondered where this exact relationship comes from?
 The easiest way to answer the question is by first defining joint probabilities and showing how the theorem naturally pops out.

-The joint probability of two events is simply the probability that the two events will occur together.
-The most common mathematical notation for expressing them is:
+The joint probability of two events is simply the probability that the two events will both occur.
+The most common mathematical notation for expressing a joint probability is:

 - P(Event-1, Event-2)